HappySpring/Easy_NetCDF/Readme.md

  **`data = FUN_nc_varget( filename, varname );`**

-+ `off_set` will not be applied
++ `offset` will not be applied

 + `scale` will not be applied

-+ `missing values` will not be replaced by NaN.
++ `missing values` will not be replaced with NaN.

-+ Loaded data will keep its original type as in the netcdf file.
++ Loaded data will keep its original type as in the NetCDF file.

 ##### INPUT

-+ filename: path to a specific netcdf file
++ filename: path to a specific NetCDF file
 + varname : name of the variable to be read

 ##### OUTPUT

-+ data: values read from the netcdf file.
++ data: values read from the NetCDF file.

 ##### Example